Stuart6557/TSE/AH_automation/README.md

 1. Follow the set up instructions [here](https://developers.google.com/sheets/api/quickstart/python).
 Make sure you are using your UCSD account to do this.

-* Note: when installing the client library, you might have to use `pip3` instead of `pip` depending on your Python version.

 2. Download `AH_script.py` and place it in the same directory as the `credentials.json` file generated from step 1.

 3. Create a file named `.env` following the template in `.env.example`.